Deciding on your major or choosing a career can be a challenge. Here are a few words of advice to help you choose.

 - Review the Undergraduate Bulletin, which lists all of WFU’s majors and academic requirements

 - Talk to professors

 - Take an introductory class in the major

 If you need advice about hours, credits, classes or the requirements for your major or minor, contact your faculty adviser or the Office of Academic Advising (Reynolda Hall 125).
-To learn more about pre-health, pre-allied health, and pre-law advising, contact the pre-professional advisers for these specialty areas and check out our graduate school resources.
+To learn more about Health Professions and pre-law advising, contact the pre-professional advisers for these specialty areas and check out our graduate school resources.

 Business & Enterprise Management

 Politics & International Affairs